 Commercial trucks have blind spots on all four sides of their vehicles, and they are aptly named “No Zones.”
 When a driver cannot see other vehicles while they are changing lanes, it puts others around them in danger of being hit, forced off the road, or crushed.

 Additionally, vehicles could get lodged under the sides of a tractor-trailer during a lane change or a T-bone accident.
-These underride accidents often lead to the shearing off of the top of a passenger vehicle, which can cause catastrophic injuries and fatalities.
+These underride accidents often shear off the top of a passenger vehicle, which can cause catastrophic injuries and fatalities.

-Load or cargo accident
+Load or Cargo Accidents

 It is critical that commercial truck drivers and trucking companies properly secure and load cargo on their vehicles.
 Failing to do so could result in the vehicle’s weight being displaced, leading to an accident on the roadway.